Basecamp at Kap-Kig-Iwan Provinical Park

 We brought the canoe with us.
 There is no way we could ignore the lakes and rivers.
 Some of them are in a Provincial Park and do not have cottages along the shore.

-The Englehart River flows through the Kap-Kig-Iwan PP and with the exception of the falls in the park, it looks like a calm, slow moving river.
+The Englehart River flows through the Kap-Kig-Iwan PP where a series of falls are.
+Outside the park, the rivers looks calm and slow moving.
 The river seems to have different names and shows as Blanche River on the map.
-About 15 minutes away from Englehart, we crossed the river with the Jeep and it invited us to take the canoe to get back to our camp site.
-Well, we didn't.
+About 15 minutes away from Englehart, we crossed the river with the Jeep.
+It looked inviting to take the canoe and paddle back to our camp site.
+Well, we didn't do it.